JeremyTCD/DevOps.ContDeployer/ReadMe.md

 ##### Description
 If options is a noun, its description should be in the following format: <what it is><elaboration/notes><default value>.
 If options is a verb, its description should be in the following format: <what it does><elaboration/notes>.
+##### Defaults
+PipelinesCE allows default options to be specified in PipelineFactorys.
+Therefore, every option must have at least two states: specified or unspecified (overridable by defaults).
+These states are facilitated by creating a nullable field in PipelineOptions for every property.
+If a field is null, the option is unspecified and can be overridden by defaults.
+Note that since flag CLA options can only be on or off, every flag must have a corresponding "<flag>off" CLA option.
 ### Shared Systems
 #### Logging Strategy
 ##### Info Level Log